sanjana207298/BRICS-Astronomy-IDIA-Data-Analytics-Training-Program/README.md

 # BRICS-Astronomy-IDIA-Data-Analytics-Training-Program
-Includes weekly materials and solved assignments from the BRICS Astronomy &amp; IDIA Data Analytics Training Program — focused on Python, data science, and machine learning applications in astronomy.
+Includes weekly materials, solved assignments, and Capstone Project from the BRICS Astronomy &amp; IDIA Data Analytics Training Program 2025 — focused on Python, data science, and machine learning applications in astronomy.